-Assess the strength, motor control and endurance of your deep core.
+- Assess the strength, motor control, and endurance of your deep core

-Help you prepare for childbirth by educating you on the proper breathing and pushing techniques during delivery.
+- Help you prepare for childbirth by educating you on the proper breathing and pushing techniques during delivery

-Provide treatment to any weakened or tightened tissues that may increase your risk of diastasis.
+- Provide treatment to any weakened or tightened tissues that may increase your risk of diastasis

+If you are certain you have diastasis, don’t be alarmed.
+There are treatment options available.
 Pelvic PT is a great, noninvasive way to help improve diastasis recti.
-A pelvic PT can help educate you on proper breathing techniques to ensure you are not breath holding with activity, and are properly engaging your deep core and pelvic floor.
-We can also assess your muscles and connective tissues for tightness, and treat those restrictions with manual techniques.
+A pelvic PT can help educate you on proper breathing techniques to ensure you are not breath holding with activity and are properly engaging your deep core and pelvic floor.
+We can also assess your muscles and connective tissues for tightness and treat those restrictions with manual techniques.

 In some instances, the patient may require surgical intervention.
 This is typical if the patient has a DRA that has not improved in depth or width with PT, they are at least one year postpartum and not planning on having any more children, or if they develop a hernia that is causing significant pain.
 In those cases, the patient should consult a plastic surgeon to discuss treatment options.